 The second bomb hit further aft, wrecking one Vought OS2U Kingfisher floatplane atop the "high" catapult on Turret III and pitching the second one on her top on the main deck below.
 The projectile penetrated the 4-inch turret roof, wrecking one gun in the turret itself.
 Although the bomb proved a dud, burning gasoline from the damaged aircraft caused some damage.

-The torpedoes, though, ripped into the ship's port side, only prompt action by Lt.
+The torpedoes, though, ripped into the ship's port side; only prompt action by Lt.
 Claude V. Ricketts, the assistant fire control officer who had some knowledge of damage control techniques, saved the ship from the fate that befell Oklahoma (BB-37) moored ahead.
 She, too, took torpedo hits that flooded the ship and caused her to capsize.

 Instances of heroic conduct on board the heavily damaged battleship proliferated in the heat of battle.
 The ship's commanding officer, Capt.
-Mervyn S. Bennion, arrived on his bridge early in the battle, only to be struck down by a bomb fragment hurled in his direction when a 15-inch "bomb" hit the center gun in TennesSee's Turret II, spraying that ship's superstructure and West Virginia's with fragments.
+Mervyn S. Bennion arrived on his bridge early in the battle, only to be struck down by a bomb fragment hurled in his direction when a 15-inch "bomb" hit the center gun in TennesSee's Turret II, spraying that ship's superstructure and West Virginia's with fragments.
 Bennion, hit in the abdomen, crumpled to the deck, mortally wounded, but clung tenaciously to life until just before the ship was abandoned, involved in the conduct of the ship's defense up to the last moment of his life.
-For his conspicuous devotion to duty, extraordinary courage, and complete disregard of his own life, Capt.
-Bennion was awarded a Medal of Honor, posthumously.
+For his conspicuous devotion to duty, extraordinary courage, and complete disregard for his own life, Capt.
+Bennion was awarded a Medal of Honor posthumously.

-West Virginia was abandoned, settling to the harbor bottom on an even keel, her fires fought from on board by a party that volunteered to return to the ship after the first abandonment.
+West Virginia was abandoned, settling to the harbor bottom on an even keel, her fires fought from onboard by a party that volunteered to return to the ship after the first abandonment.
 By the afternoon of the following day, 8 December, the flames had been extinguished.
-The garbage lighter, YG-17, played an important role in assisting those efforts during the Pearl Harbor attack, remaining in position alongside despite the danger posed by exploding ammunition on board the battleship.
+The garbage lighter, YG-17, played an important role in assisting those efforts during the Pearl Harbor attack, remaining in position despite the danger posed by exploding ammunition on board the battleship.

 During the ensuing repairs, workers located 70 bodies of West Virginia sailors who had been trapped below when the ship sank.
 In one compartment, a calendar was found, the last scratch-off date being 23 December.
 The task confronting the nucleus crew and shipyard workers was a monumental one, so great was the damage on the battleship's port side.
-Ultimately, however, West Virginia departed Pearl Harbor for the West coast and a complete rebuilding at the Puget Sound Navy Yard at Bremerton, Wash.
+Ultimately, however, West Virginia departed Pearl Harbor for the West Coast and a complete rebuilding at the Puget Sound Navy Yard at Bremerton, Wash.

 West Virginia remained at Puget Sound until early July 1944.
 Loading ammunition on the 2d, the battleship got underway soon thereafter to conduct her sea trials out of Port Townsend, Wash.
-She ran a full power trial on the 6th, continuing her working-up until the 12th.
+She ran a full power trial on the 6th, continuing her working up until the 12th.
 Subsequently returning to Puget Sound for last-minute repairs, the battleship headed for San Pedro and her post-modernization shakedown.